Web Page Optimisation Is Essential To Be Found In Search Results (SERP).

 As the business owner, you know more about how your business operates, the products and services you offer, it’s history and future plans, so your input and involvement is vital to your business website’s SEO success.

-There is a lot of misinformation surrounding SEO.
+There’s a lot of misinformation surrounding search engine optimisation (SEO).
 So here are two truths you need to come to terms with, before you start a SEO plan.

 This is particularly true for websites with a small number of pages, that are new to the world wide web.

 A successful business is not created overnight.
 It takes doing things the right way, repeatedly, over a period of time to reach the top, and it is the same for ranking high in search engines such as Google.